thoughtspot/thoughtspot.github.io/_admin/mobile/deploy-mobile.md

 ## Deployment options

 There are two options for your users to download the ThoughtSpot mobile app:
-- The App Store for iOS
+- App Store for iOS
-- A mobile device or app management platform
+- Mobile device or app management platform

 ### App Store for iOS
 If your company doesn't use a mobile device management (MDM) or mobile app management (MAM) platform, your users can directly download the ThoughtSpot app from the App Store for iOS.
 If your company uses this method to deploy the app, the latest updates will be available to all users.